LuyenLe3333/LuyenLe3333/README.md

 ## About me
-- 👋 Hi, I’m Luyen Le (pronounced Loo-win)
+- 👋 Hi, I’m Luyen Le
 - 🌱 I’m a Computer Science student at University of Arkansas - Fort Smith
 - ⚡ Fun fact: I can solve the Rubik's Cube in under 2 minutes.